 They’ll start out super committed, be killing it and then 1, 2 years in loose site of the main goal or worse, get sick of making the extra repayments.
 They’ll start spending some of the money on other things and maybe even totally forget to make the manual repayment a few times.

-How To Avoid This: The main way to avoid this is to use automation.
+How To Avoid This: The main way to avoid this is to use Automatic, Extra Mortgage Payments.
 Have your bank automatically transfer the extra repayment each fortnight and just put the entire thought of it happening out of your mind.
 Enjoy your life, have fun and just check in on the figures every 6-12 months or so.

 It’s also super important to have a really solid and important motivator behind why you want your mortgage gone.
 Do you want to have kids once you’re mortgage free?
 Do you want to have absolutely zero debt?
 Maybe you want to be super financially secure so you can start your own business or do another semi-financially risky thing.
 Whatever it is, make sure it’s visible in your spreadsheet to always remind and encourage you.